-- 1. the design and appearance of buildings maintains the character and amenity values of the surrounding area; - 2. any adverse effects on the amenity values of adjoining residential properties and the surrounding area are - avoided where practicable or otherwise mitigated; - 3. any parking and vehicle manoeuvring on the site is appropriately designed; and - 4. road safety and efficiency is maintained.
+- the design and appearance of buildings maintains the character and amenity values of the surrounding area; - any adverse effects on the amenity values of adjoining residential properties and the surrounding area are avoided where practicable or otherwise mitigated; - any parking and vehicle manoeuvring on the site is appropriately designed; and - road safety and efficiency is maintained.

-PREC2-R1 Commercial Visitor Accommodation PREC2 Activity Status: RDIS Activity status when compliance with Residential Zones Where: the activity complies with the underlying zone standards. standard(s) is not achieved: Refer to relevant standard(s).
-Matters of discretion are restricted to: d. the location, design and appearance of buildings on the site. e.
+PREC2-R1 Commercial Visitor Accommodation PREC2 Activity Status: RDIS Activity status when compliance with Residential Zones standard(s) is not achieved: Refer to relevant standard(s). d. the location, design and appearance of buildings on the site. e.
 The traffic impacts, including the provision of adequate onsite parking. f.
 Effects on amenity values of adjoining residential sites including outlook, privacy, and noise. g.
 The adequacy of any mitigation measures.